fresheneesz/deadunitCore/README.md

  * `<name>` - (optional) names the test
  * `<testFunction>` - a function that contains the asserts and sub-tests to be run.
 Both its one parameter and its bound `this` is given the same `UnitTester` object.

-`Unit.error(<errorHandler>)` - sets up a function that is called when an unhandled error happens.
+`Unit.error(<errorHandler>)` - sets up a default function that is called when an unhandled error happens.
 The main use case for this right now is if the test results were grabbed before the test was finished running.

 UnitTester
 ----------